 Lice do not carry diseases as fleas and ticks do

-Lice is often misdiagnosed in humans and pets
+Lice are often misdiagnosed in humans and pets

 How is Lice Different in Dogs and Humans?